MicrosoftDocs/architecture-center/docs/guide/data/monitor-apache-nifi-monitofi-content.md

 *Download an [SVG file][SVG file of architecture diagram] of this architecture.*

 - A Docker image encapsulates a MonitoFi Python module and the [Application Insights][What is Application Insights?]
 SDK.
-The system retrieves this Docker image from the [Docker Hub registry][MonitoFi : Health & Performance Monitor for Apache NiFi on Docker Hub] and stores it in [Container Registry][Container Registry] for use and deployment.
+This Docker image can be retrieved from the [Docker Hub registry][MonitoFi : Health & Performance Monitor for Apache NiFi on Docker Hub] and stored in [Container Registry][Container Registry] for use and deployment.

-- By using [Container Instances][Container Instances] or [Docker][Docker Desktop] on a local machine, the system retrieves the image to run instances of the MonitoFi container.
+- If [Container Instances][Container Instances] or [Docker][Docker Desktop] run on a local machine, the image can be retrieved to run instances of the MonitoFi container.

-- Another container that's locally deployed hosts an InfluxDB server and a Grafana instance.
+- Another container that hosts an InfluxDB server and a Grafana instance is deployed locally.

 - The MonitoFi container collects information on each NiFi cluster's health and performance.
 The container requests data: